orban/blog/articles/2011-02-17-neat-algorithms---flocking.md

 <div class="flock" id="separationDemo"></div>

-While in a flock each boid tries not to run into all the other ones.
+While in a flock, each boid tries not to run into each other one in the flock.
 They try to remain _separate_ by keeping a specified amount of space in between themselves.
 Each boid checks all the other boids on the map to see if the distance between them is too small, and if so, adds an inversely proportional amount to its velocity in the opposite direction.

 In the example on the right you can see the red circle which indicates the desired separation around the pink boid.
 If a boid enters this radius, the pink boid tries to navigate away.
 Boids which violate the pink boid's desired separation are also highlighted in red.
 The red arrow pointing out of the pink boid is the separation component of the algorithm, pointing away from any boids that are too close.
 Note that right at the start, all the boids are too close to the pink one, so they are all highlighted in red.

 #### Code

 The code loops through the neighbours as the other methods do while checking each neighbour to see if the distance to it is less than the `DESIRED_SEPARATION`.
-If it is, the vector going from the uncomfortably close boid's position to the current position is found such that it is pointing away from the boid which is too close.
+If it is, the vector going between the two boids is found such that it is pointing away from the uncomfortably close boid.
 This vector is normalized, and then scaled up proportionally to how close the boid is.
-If the boid is closer, the vector is larger, and the current boid will move away faster.
+If the foreign boid is closer, the vector is larger, and the current boid will move away faster.

     :::coffeescript
     class Boid

+      # Separation component for the frame's acceleration
       separate: (neighbours) ->
         mean = new Vector
         count = 0